Chapter Two: Tombs

 “Sith rarely tend to ‘forget’ about anything that they could use to their benefit,” Arlia suggested.

 “I suppose you are correct.
-‘Abandoned’ would likely serve as a better descriptor,” Syrosk proclaimed.
+‘Abandoned’ would likely serve as a better descriptor,” Syrosk admitted.
 “Whenever a powerful Sith leaves something behind after their death, it is only a matter of time before someone seeks to claim it for themselves.
-However, here on Korriban, there rests an area untouched for hundreds, if not thousands, of years.
-A valley of forgotten lords.”
+However, here on Korriban, there rests an area relatively untouched for hundreds, if not thousands, of years.
+A Valley of Forgotten Lords.”

-“Select few have the privilege of having their names survive thousands of years,” Syrosk reasoned.
+“Few have the privilege of having their names survive centuries after their death,” Syrosk explained.
 “This galaxy is inhabited by forgetful peoples.
 And those who do remember, often see to it that no one else does.”

 “There are those who actively seek the destruction of history,” Lorrik added.
 “But I never took the Sith to be amongst them.”